Cosmodyne-Industries/GameMaker-RAG-Tools/README.md

 ![GML Tools open alongside GameMaker IDE](images/gml_tool_1.png)

-A niche solution for a niche problem.
-This is a lightweight, 'human-in-the-loop' RAG tool designed to make AI collaboration cheaper and easier for amateur or cash-strapped GameMaker devs.
+This is a lightweight, 'human-in-the-loop' RAG workflow designed to make AI collaboration cheaper and easier for amateur or cash-strapped GameMaker devs.

-This is a spiritual and, for that matter, *actual* successor to 'gml-code-dump' (my first Python script and GitHub repo).
+It is a spiritual, and for that matter *actual*, successor to 'gml-code-dump' (my first Python script and GitHub repo!).
 The three original scripts now combined into one and wrapped in a pleasantly aesthetic windows-95-chic UI.
 Also with a couple of helpful new features.

 ## Explanation

-I've been building with GameMaker since I was 15 and, like many, have in recent years enjoyed leveraging AI to build more complex games than I could on my own.
-This quickly settled into a frustratingly slow-paced nightmare, with me as debugger and copy-paster-in-chief, dreading the moment every 45 minutes in which I needed to start a new conversation and explain for the 97th time that draw_rectangle() takes 5 arguments and not 6.

-Eventually I caved and paid for a premium AI subscription.
-Claude could now read the entire project file on his own, and bugs that would have taken 3 hours to find and fix were now being resolved quietly in the background without me even knowing about it.
-The honeymoon lasted about a week.
-Which is roughly how long it took me to completely lose track of the architecture of my game.
-It got so bad, and I so lost, that in the end I had to revert to an early save.

-I thought that being the human-bottleneck in the workflow was a problem when, really, it was the solution.
-At least when I was in the middle, diligently copying and pasting code from chatbot to GameMaker and back again, I understood the project and the layout.
-Every bug fix was a well-earned lesson for next time.
-So, I've decided to go back the free chatbot sessions and save a few pennies & tokens in the process.

-This tool is designed to tackle some of the inherent frustrations of working with free online chatbots.
+I’ve recently decided to stop (or significantly reduce) using agentic AI tools for my GameMaker projects because it was just too easy to hand over control and lose touch with my own game.
+Free chatbots are extrememly frustrating to use for coding projects, but at least the constant back‑and‑forth keeps me grounded in the code and learning from every fix.
+In the end, I realised that being the copy-paster-in-cheif “bottleneck” was a feature and not a bug, so I’m returning to simpler tools and keeping myself in the loop.

 ---